alegnaaived/alegnaaived/README.md

 - 👋 Hi, I’m @alegnaaived
-- 👀 I’m interested in Data Visualization, Education Tech, Sports, wellness, and life improvements
+- 👀 I’m interested in Data Visualization, Educational Tech, Sports, wellness, and life improvements
-- 🌱 I’m currently working with React JS, Flutter & SFCC
+- 🌱 I’m currently working with Next JS, React JS & Typescript
 - 💞️ I’m looking to collaborate on interesting projects and learning about other technologies
 - 📫 How to reach me: alegnaaived@gmail.com